saucepoint/sylphrena/README.md

     address escrow = create2(..., salt);

-    // contract pseudo-randomly picks charlie as a recipient address charlie = popRandomRecipient();
+    // contract pseudo-randomly picks charlie as a recipient
+    // the pseudo-random selection is used to mask intention address charlie = popRandomRecipient();

     // selfdestruct the newly created contract, and direct the funds to charlie